Frequently Asked Questions

-Spike Up Athletics currently has two seasons: a fall/winter season and a summer season.
+Spike Up Athletics currently has two seasons: a fall/winter indoor season and a summer outdoor season.
 The athlete program fee covers the cost of providing coaching and training to our athletes.
 Spike Up Athletics does have some competition uniforms to loan to athletes, which are to be cleaned and returned to Spike Up Athletics at the conclusion of each season.
 Competition uniforms will be loaned on a first-come, first-serve basis.
 When competition uniforms have been loaned already, there will be a separate one-time competition uniform cost ranging from about $35 for small spikes and about $85 for youth and master athletes; however, they are subject to come down in price depending on the quantity of our bulk order.
-Athletes will never be required to purchase a new uniform unless they choose to or our uniform manufacturer discontinues our uniform selection.
+Athletes will never be required to purchase a new competition uniform unless they choose to or our uniform manufacturer discontinues our uniform selection.
 Opportunities will be made available for athletes & parents to offset the one-time uniform cost by participating in team fundraisers.

 08 How many travel meets do I need to plan and budget for?

-We typically have 2 to 4 travel meets, but it varies depending on the season.
-Our travel meets can be as near as Boise and as far away as the east coast of the United States during the summer outdoor season, and as near as Boise and as far away as Pullman, WA during our fall/winter indoor season.
+We typically have 2 to 3 travel meets, but it varies depending on the season.
+Our travel meets can be as near as Boise and as far away as the east coast of the United States during the summer outdoor season, and as near as Boise and as far away as Spokane, WA during our fall/winter indoor season.
 Our tentative schedule can be viewed by clicking here and then on "competition schedule."

 09 Can adults come train with Spike Up Athletics?